Pain Awareness Emblem

 The content, derived from the highly successful Essential Tools for Treating the Patient in Pain™ and Opioid and Non-Opioid Medications Management programs, has been selected with sales, marketing, and medical affairs professionals in mind.
 The program covers subjects that are important to pain healthcare providers with whom industry representatives meet every day.
 Participants of this program receive unparalleled educational content that is developed and taught by recognized leaders in pain medicine and offers comprehensive, thorough, and nonbiased education.

 Program graduates are granted use of an industry education emblem, which distinguishes those who have completed the PMEP.
 The emblem may be used on business cards.

 Depomed, Inc. was the inaugural AAPM Foundation PMEP industry partner.
 More than 350 Depomed employees participated in the training series; you can identify learners by looking for the PMEP emblem on representatives’ business cards.

 “We are excited to be working with Depomed as the company helps support the AAPM Foundation’s commitment to furthering the knowledge exchange among the scientific, clinical and other professionals working within the pain community,” said Charles Argoff, MD, AAPM Foundation Board President.

 This educational series for industry professionals sets a new standard for industry representatives.
-Each program delivers clinical knowledge, pain management, and clinical treatments that ensure clinical consistency and support for improved quality of care for people with pain.

 Contact Kathy Checea to learn more about PMEP at